yushundong/yushundong.github.io/_pages/prospectivestudent.md

 ## Research Intern Application

 I have been working with multiple outstanding research interns and am always looking for enthusiastic and talented ones. <span style="color:red">Unlike many easy research opportunities, I take the training of research interns seriously</span>: I provide thoughtful and comprehensive academic guidance to research interns who are deeply committed to their research.
-Many outstanding research intern alumni in my lab have published top-tier papers in my lab—-often their very first top-tier academic publications (see [Alumni Highlights at RAI Lab](https://yushundong.github.io//students/))!
+Many outstanding research intern alumni in my lab have published top-tier papers in my lab—often their very first top-tier academic publications (see [Alumni Highlights at RAI Lab](https://yushundong.github.io//students/))!

 If you are interested in a research intern position, please [email me](mailto:yd24f@fsu.edu) with the following materials: